-In addition to the Company's own exploration and development activities, Mega participates indirectly in the uranium sector through its securities holdings in other public companies, including its significant long-term investment in NexGen Energy Ltd. ("NexGen") (NXE:TSX), its equity interest in Toro Energy Limited ("Toro") (TOE:ASX), and marketable securities in other uranium-focused issuers.
+In addition to the Company's own exploration activities, Mega participates indirectly in the uranium sector through its securities holdings in other public companies, including its significant long-term investment in NexGen Energy Ltd. ("NexGen") (NXE:TSX), its equity interest in Toro Energy Limited ("Toro") (TOE:ASX), and marketable securities in other uranium-focused issuers.
 NexGen is an exploration stage entity engaged in the acquisition, exploration and evaluation of uranium properties in Canada.
 NexGen is a public company incorporated pursuant to the provisions of the British Columbia Business Corporations Act and has its registered records office located on the 25th Floor, 700 West Georgia Street, Vancouver, British Columbia, V7Y 1B3.
-Toro's principal activities include the development of the Wiluna Uranium Project, generating and investing in securities and financial instruments and new projects in uranium, though not exclusively, and exploration and evaluation of its tenement holdings.
-Toro is public company incorporated and domiciled in Australia.
+Toro's principal activities include the development of the Wiluna Uranium Project and exploration and evaluation of its tenement holdings.
+Toro is a public company incorporated and domiciled in Australia.
 The address of its registered office and principal place of business is 60 Havelock Street West Perth WA 6005.

-These consolidated financial statements were approved by the Company's board of directors on December 21, 2017.
+These consolidated financial statements were approved by the Company's board of directors on December 12, 2018.